 AWS Backup

 Last but not least in my complete AWS Storage guide is AWS Backup.
-AWS backup offers centralized, automated backup of other AWS services including:
+AWS Backup offers centralized, automated backup of other AWS services including:

 - EC2 Instances